ysrastogi/gaming-leaderboard/README.md

 ## Scalability

 The system is designed to handle up to 1 million records efficiently.
-The backend utilizes a robust database management system, and the frontend is optimized for performance to ensure a smooth user experience.
+The backend utilizes a robust database management system.

 ## Getting Started